 Table salt vs. sea salt – the debate is real and a serious one.
 The importance of salt is realized when it is missing from our food.
 Used as a flavoring agent in cooking and baking, it neutralizes bitterness, acts as a preservative and enhances the taste of dishes.
 Salt is made up of sodium and chloride, both minerals which are essential for biological functions like nerve communication, proper blood pressure, and other metabolic processes.
 Human bodies are 28% mineral salts and other material and 72% water.
 Our body has fluid material inside the cells and outside the cells.
 When both these fluids are balanced, the body is healthy.
 It is salt which is responsible for achieving this balance.
 Eaten in moderation, it is life-nourishing.
 Consumed in excess, it increases the blood pressure as it binds with water in the blood.

-Salt has got bad press in the recent times due to its link to blood pressure and hypertension.
-Doctors believe that is the salt in the processed food that is more worrisome than the salt in our regular diets.
+Salt has got a bad press in recent times due to its link to blood pressure and hypertension.
+Doctors believe that the salt in the processed food that is more worrisome than the salt in our regular diets.
 Those who have hypertension must stay away from junk and processed food as it has a very high percentage of sodium.

 No matter what kind you prefer, all salt is made of sodium chloride.
 Table salt is the most common variety that has been around for a long time.
 It is formed by evaporating natural salt, subjecting it to very high temperatures.
 This destroys most of its beneficial properties.
 It is then processed for purification, and all the other contaminants are removed.
 In this process, even the essential minerals, which are a part of its chemistry, are also stripped off.
 So that it flows freely, anti-caking agents like magnesium carbonate, silicon dioxide, and sodium aluminosilicate are added.
 These hamper the salt’s ability to absorb moisture from the air.
 Then iodine is added to it to avoid iodine-deficiency diseases.